Daily Prayer from the Anglican Prayer Book for Australia

 https://dailyprayeranglicanprayerbookforaustralia.podbean.com

-Welcome to EASTER Sunday Morning prayer.
+Welcome to Sunday Morning prayer.

 We proclaim the Good News of our Lord Jesus Christ: